aboutcode-org/scancode-toolkit/docs/source/getting-started/install.rst

 Installation as an Application: Downloading Releases
 -----------------------------------------------------

-Get the ScanCode Toolkit tarball archive of a specific version and your operating system by going to the `project releases page <https://github.com/aboutcode-org/scancode-toolkit/releases/>`_
+Get the ScanCode-Toolkit tarball archive of a specific version and your operating system by going to the `project releases page <https://github.com/aboutcode-org/scancode-toolkit/releases/>`_

 For example, Version 30.0.1 archive can be obtained from